Are these passages about homosexuality or sexual immorality in general?

 We also know that the law is made not for the righteous but for lawbreakers and rebels, the ungodly and sinful, the unholy and irreligious, for those who kill their fathers or mothers, for murderers, for the sexually immoral, for those practicing homosexuality [arsenokoitais], for slave traders and liars and perjurers—and for whatever else is contrary to the sound doctrine that conforms to the gospel concerning the glory of the blessed God, which he entrusted to me.
 (1 Timothy 1:9-10, NIV 2011)

 Let’s start with arsenokoitais in 1 Timothy 1:9-10 before we move on to 1 Corinthians 6:9-10, where both arsenokoitai and malakoi are used.
 Arsenokoites was rarely used in Greek writings.
 Paul seems to have coined it from two words: arsen, meaning male, and koites, meaning bed.
 Some have speculated that the word Paul used comes directly from, and has the same meaning as, arsen and koiten in the Greek translation of Leviticus 20:13: “males who lie with males.”
-The Hebrew words arsen and koiten, used to describe events 1,600 years before Paul, suggest pederasty, or men having sex with young boys.
+The Hebrew words arsen and koiten used to describe events 1,600 years before Paul, suggest pederasty, or men having sex with young boys.

 As used by Paul in the first century, arsenokoitai likely means pederasty.
 Pederastic relationships, inherently abusive and exploitative, are not equivalent to committed, loving, and monogamous same-sex relationships today.
 To say that they are would be like saying sex trafficking of young girls is equivalent to marriage.

 But how can we verify the essence of arsenokoitais in this passage?
 The only way to get closer to the intended meaning is to find it used in context in other texts around the same general time period—in this case, the first century.
 This, too, is problematic.
-Arsenokoites is found in fewer than one hundred writings over a period of six hundred years, and in most cases it is in lists which don’t provide narrative clues.
+Arsenokoites is found in fewer than one hundred writings over a period of six hundred years, and in most cases, it is in lists that don’t provide narrative clues.
 Most frequently, arsenokoites was associated with money and exploitative sex; for example:

 - In the Acts of John, a document dating from the second century, arsenokoites appeared in context with robbery, cheating, and sex with shrine prostitutes.